hcederna/student-groups-optimization/README.md

 #### _Optional: Check constraints satisfied_

-To double check that the student grouping solution(s) output by the program satisfy your specified constraints, run a command of the form:
+To double-check that the student grouping solution(s) output by the program satisfy your specified constraints, run a command of the form:

 ```
 python check_constraints.py data_filename groups_filename
 ```

 with positional arguments (order matters):
-- __data_filename:__ filename for Excel spreadsheet with student, group, and constraint data as `your_filename_here.xlsx`
+- __data_filename:__ filename for Excel spreadsheet with the student, group, and constraint data as `your_filename_here.xlsx`
 - __groups_filename:__ filename for Excel spreadsheet with student groups as `your_filename_here.xlsx`

 _Example:_